 - Gold (starts at age 16)

-The first step is to register – either as an individual or with a group like Scouts/Girl Guides/Homeschool group.
-There is a small registration fee.
-Once you are approved and receive a Participant Record book, you need to complete challenges in 4 different areas (5 for Gold):
+The first step is to sign up – either as an individual or with a group like Scouts/Girl Guides/Homeschool group.
+There is a small registration fee ($50 per level).
+Once registered, you get access to an online record book and then you need to complete challenges in 4 different areas (5 for Gold).

-For Gold level only – Broaden your experience through living and working with others who aren’t your everyday friends for five days.”
+- Residential Project: For Gold level only – Broaden your experience through living and working with others who aren’t your everyday friends for five days.

 I think this program is a fantastic opportunity for young Canadians to get involved in something that will not only give them skills, experiences, and opportunities that will help their future, but also gives them something outstanding on their resume!